 Frequently Asked Questions About Florida Divorce

-Our attorneys Sandra Day and David Day of The Day Law Office have more than 45 years of combined experience in Florida divorce law.
-In that time, we have helped clients with a wide variety of unique circumstances, so we are confident our team of lawyers can help you too.
+Attorneys Sandra Day and David Day of The Day Law Office have five decades of combined experience in Florida divorce law.
+In that time, we have helped clients with a wide variety of unique circumstances.
+We are confident our team of lawyers can help you too.

-Here are some answers to frequently asked questions we get about the divorce process:
+Although every divorce is unique, below are some answers to questions we are often asked about the divorce process in Florida:

 Do I Need To Prove My Spouse Caused Our Divorce?